GuyRephaeli/UrbanSounds/README.md

 I wanted to check some other ANN and CNN models I had heard of for sequential data modeling:
 1. TCNs - I have previously heard of TCNs as a state of the art approach for modeling sequential data with CNNS.
 I ruled it out because it is designed for sequence2sequence modeling.
-2. Transformers - I heard about Transfomers as a possible replacement for LSTMs.
-I ruled it out since it is designed for attentions models.
-3. TDNNs - I heard about TDNNs in the context of audio classification a few years ago.
+2. TDNNs - I heard about TDNNs in the context of audio classification a few years ago.
 I ruled it out since it is more obscure than CNNs, hence finding pretrained models for transfer learning would be much harder.